 - 26 oz dry sparkling white wine 1 bottle

-- 1/4 tsp salt
+- ¼ teaspoon salt

-Stir together all ingredients except wine in a covered jar and allow to sit overnight or a least 2 hours in the fridge.
+- Stir together all ingredients EXCEPT wine in a covered jar, and allow to sit overnight or a least 2 hours in the fridge.